Battlefield 2042 revealed: 128 players, Siege-style characters, no singleplayer

 - Everyone has a wingsuit

-- Some vehicles will have spotter seats (a small detail but I like the sound of it)
+- Some vehicles have spotter seats (a small detail but I like the sound of it)

 - No battle royale, but there are some mystery modes